 In order to develop more effective treatments for diseases that affect the brain, studies are needed to identify the specific cellular changes occurring in the brain of people with those diseases compared with healthy subjects.

-Tissue requests received by the NSW TRC from both national and international researchers are evaluated and approved by a Scientific Advisory Committee.
-Over the past decade the NSW TRC has collected over 500 cases and tissues have been provided to over 270 different projects.
-The NSW TRC has sent tissues to a number of research groups world-wide and they have used various pathological, neuro-chemical and molecular techniques, including proteomics and genomic studies with excellent results.
+Tissue requests received by the NSW BTRC from both national and international researchers are evaluated and approved by a Scientific Advisory Committee.
+Over the past decade the NSW BTRC has collected over 500 cases and tissues have been provided to over 270 different projects.
+The NSW BTRC has sent tissues to a number of research groups world-wide and they have used various pathological, neuro-chemical and molecular techniques, including proteomics and genomic studies with excellent results.

-The NSW Brain Bank Network works with a number of different clinical research programs that enrol appropriate people into their studies.
+The NSW Brain Banks work with a number of different clinical research programs that enrol appropriate people into their studies.
 Each of these programs specialises in particular types of brain disorders, or look at particular populations of people.
-UoB is a part of the NSW Brain Bank Network.
+Using Our Brains is a part of the NSW Brain Banks.

-Please visit NSW Brain Bank Network for more information on brain donor programs in NSW.
+Please visit NSW Brain Banks for more information on brain donor programs in NSW.